 Techniques to optimize performance such as after-action reviews, recognition-primed decision making, the Edge of Chaos, and the Bowtie Model are all covered to help manage uncertainty in complex environments.

-We have developed a series of virtual scenarios to immerse students into situations where they "choose their own adventure".
-These virtual scenarios allow cyber crisis leaders an opportunity to practice the skills they have learned in a safe, controlled, and non-judgmental environment.
+We have developed a series of realistic scenarios to immerse students into situations where they must apply what they have learned to a variety of stimuli.
+These scenarios allow cyber crisis leaders an opportunity to practice the skills they have learned in a safe, controlled, and non-judgmental environment.